Finance Minister Heads NELMCO Governing Board

 Ndubuisi Francis in Abuja

-The Minister of Finance, Budget and National Planning, Mrs. Zainab Ahmed is to head the Governing Board of the Nigeria Electricity Liability Management Company Ltd. (NELMCO).
+The Minister of Finance, Budget and National Planning, Mrs. Zainab Ahmed is to head the Governing Board of the Nigeria Electricity Liability Management Company Limited (NELMCO).

 This followed the approval by the National Council on Privatisation (NCP) of the immediate composition and the proposed governance framework for the sustainable management and payment of post-privatisation liabilities of the power sector transferred to NELMCO, which hitherto was without a board.